adityagandhamal/facial-expressions-detection/README.md

   - #### Using OpenCV and Python, I have extracted the facial features with the help of Haar Cascade Classifier `haarcascade_frontalface_default.xml`, and given them to my model to detect the expressions.

   - #### I have written two Python scripts viz. `detection_on_vid.py` and `detection_on_image.py`.
-The former detects facial expressions using Webcam and the latter detects the    expressions of human faces in an image.
+The former detects facial expressions using Webcam and the latter detects the    facial expressions in an image.

 ## Libraries Used